 A person who lends a sum of money in consideration of a larger sum being repaid is, until the contrary is proved, presumed to be a moneylender under the Moneylenders Act.
 Under the Moneylenders Act, no person is permitted to carry on the business of moneylending in Singapore without a moneylender’s license unless that person is an “excluded moneylender” or “exempt moneylender.”

-An “excluded moneylender” includes a lender that lends money solely to corporations, limited liability partnerships, trustees or trustee-managers of business trusts, trustees of real estate investment trusts and/or accredited investors.1
+An "excluded moneylender" includes a lender that lends money solely to corporations, limited liability partnerships, trustees or trustee-managers of business trusts, trustees of real estate investment trusts and/or accredited investors2

 Other licenses

-Please note that there are other activities, such as securities financing and providing custodial services for securities, that are separately regulated in Singapore under the Securities and Futures Act (Cap.
-289).
+Please note that there are other activities, such as product financing3 and providing custodial services for specified products4, that are separately regulated in Singapore under the Securities and Futures Act 2001 (SFA).
 These are not considered in further detail here but if a lender, arranger, facility agent or security agent carries on business that constitutes those regulated activities, a capital markets services license may be required.
+Similarly, if a lender, arranger, facility agent or security agent acts as a payments intermediary or otherwise arranges for the transfer of monies from one party to another, a license under the Payment Services Act 2019 (PSA) may be required.

 Residence